Guidelines for Mathematics in AIAA Journals

 Radical signs of arbitrary length are available for use over variables (with or without a superscript) and simple fractions.
 When a radical is needed over an accented or barred variable, a variable with layered superscripts, or a complex fraction (where the numerator or denominator contains a fraction, integral, or sigma summation), the exponential notation ( )1/2 should be used.

-that will fit on one line in the printed journal is 40 symbols that take horizontal space, counting all regular characters, sub- and superscripts, parentheses, plus and minus signs, etc.
+will fit on one line in the published journal PDF format is 40 symbols that take horizontal space, counting all regular characters, sub- and superscripts, parentheses, plus and minus signs, etc.

 Integral and summation signs each count as three symbols.
 Authors should format individual lines of equations to be no more than 40 symbols wide to ensure that they ”break” logically on the printed page.
 AIAA style requires that the second line of a “broken” equation start with the connective math sign; i.e.,